FlusherDock1/Gutenberg/readme.md

 Go to Settings->Updates&Plugins and find Gutenberg in search click on icon and install it.

+## Installation

+Install plugin by OctoberCMS plugin udpater.

+Go to Settings->Updates&Plugins and find Gutenberg in search click on icon and install it.

 ## Usage

 This plugin works only by implementing Gutenberg behavior in your model.